Golden Axe II

 Part of the disappointment with Golden Axe II stems from the existence of a legitimate arcade sequel.
 Revenge of Death Adder is a fantastic game and everything Golden Axe II should have been.
 I looked forward to the school field trip to United Skates of America just to play it and Turtles in Time more than the opportunity to hold hands and skate with girls.
 That’s how great the game is.
 There is no question that a Genesis port would have been compromised in some way but it would still have been better than what we got.
 That Revenge of Death Adder has never left the arcade is an absolute crime.
 Especially considering the subpar job Sega did with both home console exclusives.

 For the most part gameplay remains unchanged from the original.
 All three characters return with basically the same moves.
 The few changes made are more mechanical and seem like common sense additions.
-The most important (and I can’t believe this is a thing) is being able to throw enemies in any direction.
+The most important (and I cannot believe this is a thing) is being able to throw enemies in any direction.
 This becomes crucial in the late game as they begin to appear in larger groups.
 The timing of your three hit combo has been improved, making it easier to perform certain moves.
 It also doesn’t leave you open to attack as often.
 Taking hits while riding a Bizarrian does not inflict damage, meaning you should abuse this fact.

 Magic has seen the biggest overhaul.
 You have two options in terms of magic.
 Normal is the same as the original arcade game, where you use all available potions to cast a spell.
 Special allows you to manually select how many levels of magic you’ll use.
 You are vulnerable while cycling through but it places the power in your hands.
 Magic is a greater part of the game as the little wizards who drop magic books appear more frequently.
-It’s to the point where it is wasteful to hold on to a full stock as more will drop within minutes.
-Especially since you’ll need it.
+It is to the point where it is wasteful to hold on to a full stock as more will drop within minutes.
+Especially since you will need it.

 Golden Axe was tougher than your average brawler due to your limited options and the same still applies here.
 There is some nuance in terms of the damage certain abilities can inflict.
 The downward stab is the strongest move in the game but landing it consistently is hard.
 Enemies now appear in groups of four or five frequently which can quickly turn into a bloody mess.
 It is certainly rough but I feel with the quality of life improvements introduced the game is more manageable than its predecessor.
 Whether you’ll stay interested all the way to the end is another story entirely.